pyeve/eve/_sources/features.txt

 .. code-block:: javascript

+    [
         {
-        "item2": {
             "status": "ERR",
             "issues": [
                 "value 'romney' for field 'lastname' not unique" ]
         },
-        "item1": {
+        {
             "status": "OK",
             "updated": "Thu, 22 Nov 2012 15:29:08 GMT",
             "_id": "50ae44c49fa12500024def5d",
             "_links": {"self": {"href": "eve-demo.herokuapp.com/people/50ae44c49fa12500024def5d", "title": "person"}}
         }
-    }
+    ]

-In the example above, ``item2`` did not validate and was rejected, while ``item1`` was successfully created.
+In the example above, the first document did not validate and was rejected, while the second was successfully created.
 The API maintainer has complete control on data validation.
 Optionally, you can decide to allow for unknown fields to be inserted/updated on one or more endpoints.
 For more information see :ref:`validation`.

 Extensible Data Validation
 --------------------------